RDS supports two access modes: standard mode and safe connection mode. This article describes their differences and how to switch between them.

 Switching the access mode may result in a disconnection of 30 seconds.
 To avoid the impact, perform the switching during off-peak hours, or make sure that your application has the automatic reconnection mechanism.

 Select the region where the target instance is located.

 Click the ID of the instance to visit the Basic Information page.

-Select Database Connection in the left navigation bar to visit the Database Connection page.
+Select Database Connection in the left-side navigation pane to visit the Database Connection page.

 Click Switch Access Mode.

-Click Confirm on the displayed confirmation interface to switch the access mode.
+Click Confirm on the dialog box to switch the access mode.